MarchalMaxim/Resize-Responsibly/README.md

 ## Usage
 Run HelloWorld.py to see a minimum example of what is done.

 To get a full website scan, change the variable ROOT_DOMAIN in the full_scan.py file to whatever you want.
 For example, if you want to scan https://google.com, set ROOT_DOMAIN = 'google.com'

+# Viewports
+You can define the viewports you want by altering the schermafmetingen.txt file in crawl_util > schermafmetingen.txt The format for adding new viewports is by adding a new line with viewportname;width;height